krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 performance.
 For instance, as a means to avoid disabling QPACK because of table eviction, or to ensure most frequently used entries have the smallest indices.

-If QPACK were mandatory, and fallback to totally ordered processing not allowed, then the sequence number could be removed from the wire format.
+For QPACK header blocks, the base index is sufficient to decode correctly.
+If QPACK were made mandatory, and fallback to totally ordered processing not eliminated from the design, then the sequence number could be removed from the wire format.

 Alternatively, if it were desirable to support a middle ground between totally ordered HPACK and the present draft, one way might be to extend the concept of